 From Monday 19 July, Philips Respironics will be posting notices about their

-The RCH has recently contacted our families affected by this recall.
+The Royal Children's Hospital (RCH) has recently contacted our families affected by this recall.
 Please be assured that no further action is required – all affected Philips machines that were provided by the RCH have been registered on the recall list and the Respiratory team will make direct contact for any further updates or actions as required.

 More advice and information can be found below.

-has announced that a number of Philips ventilators and CPAP machines have a defect and need to be repaired or replaced.
+Therapeutic Goods Administration has announcedthat a number of Philips ventilators and CPAP machines have a defect and need to be repaired or replaced.

-The Royal Children’s Hospital has a number of patients using these machines but has received no reports of defects or malfunction with our fleet of machines.
+The RCH has a number of patients using these machines but has received no reports of defects or malfunction with our fleet of machines.
 Regardless, we are making this information available to our patient families and updating you on the actions we are taking.

 The TGA advice is that within the defective machines, there may be breakdown of the internal foam that is used to reduce noise.
 The potential issues are: